hkupty/hkupty/README.md

 ### It's-a me, Henry!

+Consider [sponsoring me](https://github.com/sponsors/hkupty) so I can devote some time to improve my open source projects.

 - 💬 About me:
   - I'm a Brazilian software egineer living in Stockholm;
   - I'm really passionate about functional programming and Clojure;